 Modeling Complex Processes

-Convergence of the Fully Implicit Method usually requires special nonlinear solvers.
-Here, we compare a number of nonlinear iterations needed to solve a problem of compositional flow for four different solvers: (1) used a local chop and (2) flash reduction of the unknowns; also (3) based on under-relaxation, and (4) trust-regions of a flux function.
+Convergence of the Fully Implicit Method (FIM) usually requires special nonlinear solvers.
+Here, we compare the number of nonlinear iterations needed to solve a compositional problem for four different methods: (1) using local chopping (damping), (2) flash-reduction of the unknowns, (3) under-relaxation (globally), and (4) using trust regions of a flux function.